FAQ

 Who should present?

 We welcome presentations of all kinds, and expertise is not required.
-Come prepared to share something you are passionate about, whether its your job, hobby or interests.
-And formal Powerpoint presentations are not necessary: lead a discussion, demo a project, play a game, or teach a skill.
+Come prepared to share something you are passionate about, whether it's your job, hobby, or interests.
+Formal Powerpoint presentations are not necessary: lead a discussion, demo a project, play a game, or teach a skill.
 One of the best aspects of BarCamp is that attendees both provide the sessions and choose the schedule, allowing for greater flexibility and fun.

 Do I have to present?